LungheSam/strong-password-generator/README.md

 ### `App.js`
 This is the main component that handles the rendering of the password generator form, password options, and displays the generated password.

-### `PasswordGenerator.js`
-This component contains the logic for generating passwords based on user input.
-It handles password length, character set options, and updates the state accordingly.

-### `PasswordOptions.js`
-This component allows users to customize their password generation criteria by selecting checkboxes for uppercase letters, lowercase letters, numbers, and special characters.
-It also includes a slider to adjust the password length.

 ### `App.css`
 Contains the styling for the entire application, including layout, color scheme, and responsiveness.